TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Windows Commands/Windows - Remove Extra Bitlocker Recovery Passwords.md

   }
 }

-Remove-NonMatchingBitLockerRecoveryPasswords $RecoveryKey
+Remove-NonMatchingBitLockerRecoveryPasswords
 ```

 #### Description

-WARNING: Incorrect usage of this command can result in unintended Recovery Passwords being removed and the drive potentially unusable.

-This command removes extra Bitlocker Recovery Passwords.
-The $RecoveryKey variable must be set to the recovery password that is to be PRESERVED.
+WARNING: This script attempts to remove extra Bitlocker Recovery passwords.
+Ideal use of this script would be at a time when there is a low chance of the device rebooting.

 #### _Import This Command_